sharkba1t/100-days-of-code/log.md

 + finished a 4kyu kata on Codewars.com

 **Thoughts:**
-JavaScript class was very similar to Python class.
+JavaScript class was very similar to Python's class.
 I also refreshed my memories on getter and setter methods as I was learning.
-I also learned the basics of Django: how to start a new project, run the server, and to add apps to the project.
-In the process I also got more familiar with command line commands.
-It really is use it or lose it with things you learned!
+I also learned the basics of Django: how to start a new project, run the server, and add apps to the project.
+In the process, I also got more familiar with command-line commands.
+It really is "use it or lose it" with things you learned!
 Finally, I solved a 4kyu kata on Codewars.
-The algorithm was a bit tough to work out, but I got it eventually.
+The algorithm was tough to work out, but I eventually got it.
 The solution wasn't perfect, but I got to learn from others' solutions.

 **Link to work:**
 The said 4Kyu kata